-Currently, Dr. Conway is working as an Associate Professor at University of Miami where she has been based for the past 7 years.
+Currently, Dr. Conway is working as a Professor at University of Miami where she has been based for the past 14 years.
 The university was founded in 1925 and now has more than 16,000 students from across the globe.
 It is a vibrant and diverse education center, fixated on learning and teaching, making new academic discoveries and bringing service to South Florida.
 The University of Miami consists of 11 schools and colleges offering more than 180 majors and programs to undergraduate and graduate students.

 The University offers a range of services and products including research, education, nursing and health studies, medicine, study abroad, business, arts and science, law, engineering, architecture, communication, education and human development, marine and atmospheric science, music and international studies.

-In order to continue her learning and expand her knowledge, Dr. Conway is a member of a variety of professional organizations including; the American Orthopaedic Association (AOA) and the American Association for Orthopaedic Surgeons (AAOS) and is active in the Musculoskeletal Tumor Society and the Jackson Orthopaedic Society.
+In order to continue her learning and expand her knowledge, Dr. Conway is a Fellow of the American Orthopaedic Association (AOA) and the American Association for Orthopaedic Surgeons (AAOS) and is active in the Musculoskeletal Tumor Society and the Ruth Jackson Orthopaedic Society.
 Dr. Conway is a graduate of the inaugural class of the AOA/ APEX Leadership Certificate Program. program.

-When not busy working, Dr. Conway enjoys a variety of hobbies including; scuba diving, underwater photography, gardening, and flowers.
+When not busy working, Dr. Conway enjoys a variety of hobbies including; scuba diving, underwater photography, gardening, and boating.
 Additionally, she is an active volunteer and human rights activist, having volunteered at Rio Olympics as well as working with Planned Parenthood.

 Share this entry

-Associate Professor and Chief of the Division of Orthopedic Oncology for the University of Miami – Miller School of Medicine
+Professor and Chief of the Division of Orthopedic Oncology for the University of Miami – Miller School of Medicine